-- October 6 to 22, 2023 (to coincide with NHTSA Region 3 Operation Crash Reduction mobilization being conducted from October 6 to 9, 2023)
+- October 4 to 21, 2024 (to coincide with NHTSA Region 3 Operation Crash Reduction mobilization being conducted from October 4 to 7, 2024)

-- March 1 to March 17, 2024
+- March 7 to March 23, 2025

-- August 2 to August 18, 2024
+- August 1 to August 17, 2025

 Within the timeframes established for each wave, law enforcement agencies will select at least four enforcement days (which may be continual days or separated).
-All procedures will be conducted using the same methodology as outlined in the CIOT Mobilization.
-The results of the 2023 annual scientific seat belt survey will be used to pinpoint low seat belt use areas, and special emphasis will be placed on, but not limited to, enforcement in those areas.
-Each of the regional coordinators will conduct "spot check," non-scientific seat belt surveys following each wave to assess results of enforcement.
+All procedures will be conducted using the same methodology as in the CIOT Mobilization.
+The results of the 2024 annual scientific observational seat belt survey will be used to pinpoint low seat belt use areas, and special emphasis will be placed on enforcement in those areas, among others.
+Each of the RTSCs will conduct "spot check," non-scientific seat belt surveys following each wave to assess results of enforcement.
 It is recommended that pre-enforcement surveys are also conducted in order to compare data before and after enforcement.